ptorres001/census_HI_classification_model/README.md

 # Data
 Before we dive deeper into the questions, here are some information on our data.
-1. Unless noted otherwise, our data included 1193 movies.
-2. Data used in this repository are not all API sourced.
-Please keep that in mind if you hope to replicate these analyses.
+1. The data is focused on New York State in 2018.
+2. The data here was compiled and then uploaded to Kaggle.
+    - You can find the dataset [here](https://www.kaggle.com/dataset/c2718fecee72695dff45f4dee01de58deeb17a54a6f334075ac983144be49f63).
-3. All movies without production budget, domestic and worldwide gross revenue information were excluded.
+3. All other features were engineered.

 ## Descriptive Statistics
 Now we will briefly discuss what our dataset contains.